This Homemade Chocolate Peanut Butter Eggs recipe makes an easy Easter dessert or treat! Only 4 ingredients and better than store bought!

 First, you make the easy peanut butter filling.
 We ended up making a filling that’s almost the same as the one we use for no bake chocolate peanut butter bars.
 It has graham cracker crumbs in it, so it’s got the same kind of texture as Reese’s eggs.

-These would be 3 ingredient peanut butter eggs without the graham crackers, but I love the texture that you get with them added.
+These would be 3 ingredient treats without the graham crackers, but I love the texture that you get with them added.
 It also helps the eggs hold their shape.

 After you make the filling, use a plastic deviled egg tray to form the egg shapes.
 Super easy and cheap!
 You can get these plastic deviled egg trays at the Dollar store or probably any store close to Easter.